jarangutan/terraform-workshop-intro/presentation.md

 - Handles provisioning of dependent and non-dependent resources in parallel
 - Can be easily automated which means no click-ops for devs :D
 - Tearing down and building back up is as easy as `terraform apply` and `terraform destroy`

 ---

+## Terraform is easy, Clouds are hard

+> "To use infrastructure as code you need to understand the infrastructure you're codifying"
+> - Jose from State Farm at some point breaking prod again

+---